 A dog named Ann’s Son became the breed standard for the Cavalier King Charles Spaniel.
 The breed was officially registered in the Kennel Club of England in 1944 and they were added to the American Kennel Club roster in 1996.

-The Cava-Tzu can be a variety of colors including black, brown, white, tan and ruby.
+Cava-Tzu puppies can be a variety of colors including black, brown, white, tan and ruby.
 They tend to be a combination of two or three of these colors and their coats are fine, medium, silky and thick, needing a fair bit of grooming to keep looking neat.
 They are small dogs with males and females weighing up to 16 pounds and are between 9 and 18 inches in height.

 They have small round faces, oval-shaped dark eyes which usually have an alert expression, ears that hang down and a tail that curls back.
 Your pet will take on some of the characteristics of the parent breeds.
-The Shih Tzu, for instance, has a heavy underbite, while the Cavalier King Charles Spaniel has long, feathered ears and sometimes has feathering on their chest, legs, and feet.
+The Shih Tzu, for instance, has a heavy underbite, while the Cavalier King Charles Spaniel has long, feathered ears and sometimes has to feather on their chest, legs, and feet.

-Cava-Tzus need a moderate amount of grooming and will need their coats brushed around twice a week.
+Cava-Tzu puppies need a moderate amount of grooming and will need their coats brushed around twice a week.
 Depending on the coat length, they may need to be trimmed every so often, especially the hair around the ears.
 They do shed a moderate amount but the breed doesn’t need to be bathed often, only when necessary and always with dog shampoo so it doesn’t irritate the skin.

 The Cava-Tzu is not regarded as a hypoallergenic breed.
 Brush your dog’s teeth daily if they allow it.
 It helps to start young, so it becomes a habit.
 They are prone to dental problems so good dental hygiene is vital.
 Clean the ears with a moist ball of cotton weekly while checking the nails to see if they need clipping should be done regularly.

 The Cava-Tzu is a very affectionate and loyal dog who loves nothing more than spending time with their family members.
 They get along very well with children and other dogs but are known to jump up when excited so smaller children may need to be monitored when around them.
 They are comfortable with strangers and enjoy being around most people especially those who play with them.
-They don’t need a lot of exercise but respond well to ball games and love going for walks but are happy to have a good nap afterward.
+They don’t need a lot of exercises but respond well to ball games and love going for walks but are happy to have a good nap afterward.

 They adapt well to living in an apartment and won’t complain too much if left alone for short periods of time.
 They are suitable pets for older people or those who need to go out to work during the day.
 They don’t bark excessively and are easy to train, responding best to rewards and positive reinforcement.
 They are also happy to be carried around or cuddled on a lap.
 Cava-Tzu Activity Requirements

-A Cava-Tzu doesn’t need a lot of exercise and will be happy to play games inside an apartment or in a fenced yard.
+A Cava-Tzu doesn’t need a lot of exercises and will be happy to play games inside an apartment or in a fenced yard.
 Short walks to the beach or a dog park will be enjoyed but they do not need long walks.
 They tolerate the cold more than the heat so don’t walk them when it is very hot outside.

 The breed is prone to picking up weight, so even though they are happy to be carried around, exercise shouldn’t be neglected.
 They are intelligent dogs so they will enjoy training and obedience classes.
 The breed is inclined to jump up when excited so training will help with that.
 The Cavalier King Charles Spaniel needs more exercise than a Shih Tzu so it depends on which breed your pet takes after more.